 Baseball is the all-American sport, but elite baseball players don’t eat the “all-American diet”.
 They know that what they put on their plates will impact their performance at the plate – and for them, striking out is not an option.
-They also know that staying hydrated and well rested is the difference between playing like this and playing like this.
+They also know that staying hydrated and well rested can make a huge difference!
 So, what does this mean for you – a baseball player trying to reach the top?
 It means that your performance depends on more than your dedication to practice – it also depends on your dedication to nutrition, hydration, and rest.
 Read on to learn more about how these three components can be used to optimize your performance.

 Carbohydrates: Carbs are your main source of fuel for activity – so getting the right amounts, and types, is key to optimizing your performance.

 - Complex Carbs to eat 3 – 4 hours before:

 - Cold whole grain cereal (high fiber, low sugar)

 - Whole wheat pasta or bread

 - Easily Digestible Carbs to eat 1 – 2 hours before:

 - Low-fiber hot and cold cereals (i.e. Grits, Cheerios, etc)